moustafaatef74/mumshad-k8s/06-Security/README.md

 echo ${{status.certificate}} | base64 --decode
 ```

-All the certificate related operation are carried out by the controller manager, it hase controllers such as csr approving, csr signing
+All the certificate related operation are carried out by the controller manager, it has controllers such as csr approving, csr signing

-We know that if anayone has to sign certificates, they nade the ca root certificate and private key, the controller manager has 2 options where you can specify this
+We know that if anyone has to sign certificates, they need the ca root certificate and private key, the controller manager has 2 options where you can specify this

 ## Kube Config

-instead of sending the certificate, key, ca everytime you use kubeapi
+instead of sending the certificate, key, ca every time you use kubeapi

 ```bash
 kubectl get pods \